 Still, at the time, I loved it.
 It was a website solely created by me—with a lot of help from existing themes.
 But I loved it, and so I started making more websites.
 One was themed on writing, another was a made-up dictionary, both lost forever… hopefully.

 However, they were not blogs, they were certainly more like websites.
 No. My first blog is probably the one I created in college, Disability Is Us.
-I originally made Disability is Us for my AS coursework and thought it was great, but then as I focused more on my studies, I left it to get neglected.
+I originally made Disability is Us for my Media A-level coursework and thought it was great, but then as I focused more on my studies, I left it to get neglected.

 I went back to it recently, expecting to feel the same love for it that I felt 4-5 years ago.
 All I saw was a disaster.
 The website is no longer live but you can see extracts of it on a post that talks about building sites, linked above.

 So that’s how Little Sea Bear came along.
 I wanted a blog that talked about disability but also showed that I had other interests, like anyone else.
-It is a mixture of some of my interests, hobbies and university experience and I prefer that compared to focusing 100% on disability.
-I think this helps me connect more with my audience, give it a personal touch and feel.
+It is a mixture of some of my interests, hobbies and university experience and I prefer that compared to focusing completely on disability.
+I think this helps me to connect more with my audience, give it a personal touch and feel.

 I don’t see myself as my disability but see my disability as part of me, so while I cannot remove it completely (and I wouldn’t even if I could), I can include other things that are not related to my disability, keeping the blog’s audience open to everyone.
-I see it as an open diary really, with a focus on books, travel, education and disability.
+Personally, I see it as an open diary really, with a focus on books, travel, education and disability.

 Two pieces of advice